12. Data frames#

 et voilà.

 Withal, they are thought-provoking on their own.
-Furthermore, they are quite popular in other users’ code.
-Hence the honourable mention.
-Learning them in more detail is left to the earnest reader as an optional exercise.
+Furthermore, they are popular in other users’ code.
+Thus, after all, they deserve the honourable mention.

 ## Sepal.Length Species